 - Orange County Community College, Middletown/Newburgh, NY

-- Dutchess County Executive’s Arts Award for Art in Public Places for “BMW of the Hudson Valley’s “Beacons of Music,“ 2012
+- Dutchess County Executive’s Arts Award for Art in Public Places for “BMW of the Hudson Valley’s “Beacons of Music,“ with The Rutigliano Group, 2012

 - Dutchess County Arts Council: Individual Artist Fellowship in Music Performance, 2011

 - Dutchess County Arts Council: Project Grant with St. Peter’s School, Hyde Park, NY, 2011